pedroveber/SWProxy-GO/README.md

 # SWProxy-GO

 This is an evil project which has been against my initial proposal as to just collect monster, rune and drop information of Summoners War.
+Anyway, I have drawn the line that never affect the other players.

 Please use this proxy after your **careful consideration**.